EavesGroup/Manual/_posts/coding/2023-02-01-julia_setup.md

 ### Install Your IDE

 After you have Julia available on your device you can theoretically begin to start coding using your favorite text editor.
 However, an IDE can provide a nicer environment with functionality like autocomplete, code formatting, GitHub integration, etc. Currently (Jul.
-2022) [VS Code](https://code.visualstudio.com/) is the officially supported IDE for Julia.
+2022), [VS Code](https://code.visualstudio.com/) is the officially supported IDE for Julia.
 Simply download and install VS Code, then add the Julia language extension.
 You should be able to use `SHIFT+ENTER` to run individual lines of code within a file.
 Or open a terminal (`CTRL+SHIFT+\``) and type Julia to open a REPL.

 ## Starting a New Project

-Julia uses modules ...

 ### Using a Template

-Getting a new project started in Julia can be a little tricky if you want to use a template and upload it to GitHub.
+Julia has a package called `PkgTemplates` that allows you to easily generate the initial file structure for a Julia project.
+Incorporating this new project with GitHub can sometimes be a little tricky to get right.
 There are a few steps you want to make sure you do in the correct order, or you'll need to restart.

 You can start by creating a new repository on GitHub.
 It's important to make sure the repository name ends `.jl`, or we won't be able to push the project that we made with the template.
 Don't initialize the repository with anything, the template will take care of that.

 Start up Julia in a terminal.
-This can be a local terminal or within your IDE of choice.
+This can be a local terminal or within your IDE of choice like VS Code.
 Using the package manager, accessed by pressing the `]` key, add the package PkgTemplates.
 Back in the main environment, accessed by pressing backspace so that the line reads `julia>`, we want to tell Julia we want to use the package PkgTemplates.
 Once we do this we can assign a template object.
 For this step we need to either have a Git username set locally or pass it to the template initializer.
 We can then use the template object to create a template.
 Altogether this looks like
 ```julia
     julia> ]
     pkg> add PkgTemplates